-1-D hygIRC is a user-friendly one-dimensional version of IRC's hygIRC, a state-of-the-art hygrothermal\ computer model (see Construction Innovation 8:3).1 The basic component modules comprising 1-D hygIRC are: the recently benchmarked hygIRC solver; a climate database containing 30 to 40 years of hourly weather data for 19 Canadian and 6 US cities; a materials database containing the hygrothermal properties of 80 common construction materials as measured at IRC; a building envelope design tool integrated with the material properties database; and models to derive interior temperature and relative humidity conditions (see Figure 1).
-1-D hygIRC also provides the user with easy-to-use tools for output analysis.
-Optional provisions have also been made for users to specify their own weather, interior conditions, or material property data, if they wish to investigate other parameters than those provided.
-The model simulates the hygrothermal response of each element to changing environmental conditions on either side of the envelope on an hourly basis (see Figure 2).
+1-D hygIRC is a user-friendly one-dimensional version of IRC's hygIRC, a state-of-the-art hygrothermal computer model.
+1-D hygIRC has being made available for public release.
+The basic component modules comprising 1-D hygIRC are: the recently benchmarked hygIRC solver, a climate database containing 30 to 40 years of hourly weather data for 19 Canadian and 6 US cities, a material database containing the properties hygrothermal of 80 common construction as measured at IRC, a building envelope design tool integrated with the material properties database, and models to derive interior temperature and relative humidity conditions.
+1-D hygIRC also provides the user with easy to use tools for output analysis.
+Optional provisions have also been made for the user to specify their own weather, interior conditions, or material property data, if they wish to investigate other parameters than those provided.
+The model simulates the hygrothermal response of each element to changing environmental conditions on either side of the envelope on an hourly basis.
 This produces information on the temperature and relative humidity distributions within the wall assembly and the changes over time.
 Time series plots of temperature, moisture contents, and other output parameters can be viewed for the wall layers or the entire wall where applicable.
-1-D hygIRC also contains the freeze-thaw cycles and RHT Index output measures developed for use with hygIRC (see Construction Innovation 8:1).
+1-D hvgIRC also contains the freeze-thaw cycles and a moisture index developed for use with hygIRC.
 Users can animate the results to give a picture of the wall response over time.
-This program is targeted to engineers, architects, building scientists, contractors, and other professionals.
-The framework of 1-D hygIRC was built to facilitate case studies allowing users to readily conduct parametric studies, studies where several parameters are changed one at a time to gauge the sensitivity of the wall response, or what-if scenarios such as "what if the stucco cladding was replaced with acrylic stucco?"
-Situations involving air leakage, water leaks and gravity, however, are still best handled using the 2dimensional version of hygIRC needing the expertise of a researcher to set up the 'virtual wall' representation.
-The 2-dimensional version of hygIRC is more complex and it has not yet been adapted to the user-friendly modules developed for the 1-D version.
-The plan is to have 1-D hygIRC available for public release in January 2004.
-Interested readers are invited to check out IRC's Web site for further details about 1-D hygIRC pricing and availability (http://irc.nrc-cnrc.gc.ca/bes/index.html)
+This program is targeted to engineers, architects. building scientists. and other professionals. contractors The framework of 1-D hygIRC was built to facilitate case studies allowing the user to readily conduct parametric studies, studies where several parameters are changed one at a time to gauge the sensitivity of the wall response.
+1-D hygIRC can be download from IRC web site (http://irc.nrc-cnrc.gc.ca/bes/index.html).